 Top Fried Chicken in Los Angeles

-In honor of National Fried Chicken Day, here are five unique takes on fried yardbird, displaying L.A.’s geographic and ethnic diversity.
+In honor of National Fried Chicken Day, these unique takes on fried yardbird display L.A.’s geographic and ethnic diversity.
 The only thing the preparations have in common is that they’re on the bone, utilize dark meat and are profoundly flavorful.

 Tomo Ueno trained at a yakitori bar in Saitama Prefecture before he and wife Megumi moved to Los Angeles to open their five-table, 520-square-foot shoebox on Redondo’s International Boardwalk.
 Sit at the counter and watch the chef work his magic on Fried Chicken Wings ($6.50), served fresh from the fryer, with miraculously thin skins and a spicy-sweet chile glaze that builds in intensity with each bite.
 Tomo san only uses premium free-range chicken.